-As soon as you feel severe headache, act quickly and consult your doctor.
+As soon as you feel a severe headache, act quickly and consult your doctor.
 Maintain the medication treatment plan designed by you and your physician.
 Early intervention may help prevent the migraine from progressing into a severe, disabling attack.
-Some women apply cold cloths or soft ice packs on the back of their neck , while others find warmth more helpful, as the pain is caused by the constriction of blood to the head.
-Medications should not be taken without the consultation of the Physician as few of them carry serious side effects and are contraindicated in pregnancy, ischaemic heart disease and peripheral vascular disorders.
+Some women apply cold cloths or soft ice packs on the back of their neck, while others find warmth more helpful, as the pain is caused by the constriction of blood to the head.
+Medications should not be taken without the consultation of the Physician as few of them carry serious side effects and are contraindicated in pregnancy, ischaemic heart disease, and peripheral vascular disorders.

 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.